Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Abstract

 \section{Abstract}

-Driven by the need to understand and determine the presence of non-trivial superconductivity in real candidate materials, we present a generalized set of self-consistent Gor'kov-Hedin equations in a vibrating lattice with spin dependent electron-electron and electron-phonon interactions.
-This extends Hedin's original equations to treat quantum many-body systems where electronic and lattice correlations along with relativistic effects coexist on the same footing.
-Upon iterating this set of equations, the corresponding spin-dependent GW approximation and generalized ladder approximations are constructed.
+Driven by the need to understand and determine the presence of non-trivial superconductivity in real candidate materials, we present a generalized set of self-consistent Gor'kov-Hedin-Baym equations with spin dependent electron-electron and electron-phonon interactions.
+This extends Hedin's original equations to treat quantum many-body systems where electronic and lattice correlations along with relativistic effects coexist on the same footing with superconductivity.
+The leading order self-energies yields a generalization of the Migdal-Eliashberg theory and by iterating this set of equations generalized ladder vertex corrections naturally emerge.